01 October 2019

 The Software House is revealing one of the company’s best-kept secrets!
-Do you know how to write good User Stories in software development?
+Do you know how to write user stories in agile software development?
 No?
 Well, then you’re in for a treat!
-In this article, we will present the so-called “Kuśmierz-Polak Method” which is TSH-original template to be used in Jira.
+In this article, we will present the so-called “Kuśmierz-Polak Method” for user stories which is a TSH-original template to be used in Jira.
+We promise that this user stories method is truly liked by any software development team, product owner, and other end users that have worked with it so far.

 What’s a User Story?

-That’s where Kuśmierz-Polak Method waltzes in.
-It’s a way of writing User Stories invented at The Software House by our Project Manager – Marcin Kuśmierz, and the Head of Node.js – Adam Polak.
+That’s where the Kuśmierz-Polak Method for user stories waltzes in.
+It’s a way of writing user stories invented at The Software House by our Project Manager – Marcin Kuśmierz, and the Head of Node.js – Adam Polak.
 Originally, it was implemented during our work for Finnish company Arantio.
+And that’s just one of the many user story examples we have at TSH.

-Since then, it’s been thoroughly tested in multiple projects and we’ve proved that it’s:
+Since then, our user stories have been thoroughly tested in multiple projects and use cases.
+We’ve proved that our user story method is:

-- clear and well-organised, making it easy to understand,
+- clear and well-organized, making it easy to understand,

 - practical and useful, resulting in faster implementation of new features,